-You shouldn’t have to get involved in the hassle of working with lawyers in managing the stock options and equity with fellow co founders.
-It can be tiring and exhausting to work on it in the starting phases.
+You shouldn’t have to get involved in the hassles of working with lawyers in managing stock options and equity with fellow co founders.

 Stressful situations like early stage startups and businesses, also make it more difficult to make a relationship work.
-This is why it is often recommended to have co-founders who are people you have known for a while
+This is why it is often recommended to at least have co-founders you have known for a while

-These reasons should clarify why having a technical co-founder is not as important as it might appear.
-A startup can manage without one, especially with the tools and platforms available today.
-It really is a breeze to develop or design anything, even for those who don’t consider themselves overtly technical.
+Having a technical co-founder is not as important as it might appear.
+A startup can manage without one, particularly with the tools and platforms available today.
+It really is a breeze to develop or design anything, even for those who don’t consider themselves to be technical.

 Not choosing to go with a technical co-founder will help you develop technical understanding of your project and develop the required skills needed to manage your project.
-This will help you tremendously later.
-Having more founders doesn’t always guarantee better results, and comes with its own sets of challanges.
+Having more founders doesn’t always guarantee better results, and comes with its own sets of challenges.

-Great companies have been started by both – co-founding teams & solo entrepreneurs.
-Of course, in the medium to long term, you can only grow by growing your team and at some point you will need to bring in technical expertise.
+Great companies have been started by both – great co-founding teams & great solo entrepreneurs.
+Of course, in the medium to long term, you can only grow by growing your team and at some point you will need to bring in specialized technical expertise.

 In my view, the downsides of having full time technical co-founders is understated.
 It takes time and it is not easy to find the right technical founder for your company.
 It is genuinely difficult to make quick decisions with someone you have not known for a long time.
 Many times, not everyone will be on the same page and this can lead to conflicting visions about the company which is not good in the long run.
 That’s why it’s important to think hard if a technical co-founder is really needed for your startup or if you can achieve the same result without one.